Young Driver Car Insurance

 Driving safely is the best way for young drivers to reduce their insurance premiums.
 This allows you to build a no-claims bonus, bringing down your future premiums.
 Unfortunately, this isn’t much help in the short term.
 A quicker alternative is to install a black box to monitor your driving.
 Some insurance companies will offer a discount for young drivers who can prove their safety with such a device.
 It is also a good idea to pay annually rather than monthly, as this usually works out cheaper.

 Are you a young driver looking for affordable car insurance in the UK?
 You’re not alone.
-AccorYou’reo research by Compare the Market, the average cost of car insurance for a 17-year-old is £1,403 per year.
+According to your research by Compare the Market, the average cost of car insurance for a 17-year-old is £1,403 per year.
 Insurance companies view young drivers as riskier, often charging higher premiums.
-However, there are ways to find affordable car insurance for a young driver.
+However, there are ways for young drivers to find affordable car insurance.

 Here are some tips to help you get started: